Insurgent Empire: Anticolonial Resistance and British Dissent: Overview

 In the words of Nuno Domingos and Ricardo Roque, the book argues that rebellions in the British colonies [...] contributed effectively to the political and intellectual making of freedom, equality, and ultimately to decolonization and the end of British imperial rule in the twentieth-century.
 Through the mediation of critical discourses voiced in the public sphere, local revolts against oppressive colonial regimes could change European self-serving constructs of imperialism; they could act subversively upon the fabrication of empire itself.
 Across the British Empire [...] insurgencies were fundamental for the development of liberal modernity and global democracy.

 The book is divided into two sections, entitled "Crisis and Connections" and "Agitation and Alliances".

 Section 1: Crisis and Connections

 This section argues that colonialist, British history-writing has under-appreciated the degree to which colonies of the British Empire achieved independence through the struggles of the colonised people rather than from top-down imperial policy-making.
 In particular, it argues that resistance to colonisation within the colonies was profoundly influential on the anti-colonial thought of British intellectuals and activists.

 Chapter 1: The Spirit of the Sepoy Host

 This chapter focuses on the Indian Rebellion of 1857 and its reception by such British intellectuals as John Brutus Norton, Richard Congreve, Wilfrid Scawen Blunt and Ernest Jones (who have, Gopal argues, received less attention from historians than they deserve).
-It considers the ways in which these intellectuals came to read the rebellion as evidence for English injustice.
+It considers the ways in which these intellectuals came to read the rebellion as evidence for colonial injustice.